 Equipment and Vehicles

-Staging and maintenance of equipment and vehicles shall be limited to designated areas identified on project maps and located at least 100 feet away from waters of the state and riparian areas.
+Staging and maintenance of equipment and vehicles shall be limited to designated areas identified on project maps.
+Staging and maintenance of equipment and vehicles within 100 feet of surface waters of the state and riparian areas shall be limited to existing roads, parking areas, and other pre-disturbed sites.
+Staging and maintenance in areas that have not been previously disturbed must be located at least 100 feet away from surface waters of the state and riparian areas for staging and maintenance activities.

 All mechanized equipment shall be maintained in good operating order and inspected for leaks on a regular basis.
-Do not store or operate leaking vehicles or equipment in a location where it may discharge onto soil or into waters of the state.
+Do not store or operate leaking vehicles or equipment in a location where it may discharge into surface waters of the state.

-Adequate spill prevention and cleanup equipment and materials shall always remain onsite throughout project implementation.
+Adequate spill prevention and cleanup equipment and materials shall be kept onsite during implementation of projects using heavy equipment.
 Any spills or leaks of hazardous materials, chemicals, fuels, lubricants, or any other wastes shall be promptly and completely controlled, treated, and cleaned up using appropriate materials and equipment.
-If the spill or leak reaches surface waters, the Discharger must follow notification procedures specified in Order Section XII.D.3.
+If the spill or leak reaches surface waters, the Discharger must follow notification procedures specified in Order Section XII.D.2.

-Hazardous materials, including chemicals, fuels, and lubricating oils, shall not be stored within 100 feet of waters of the state and shall be stored in appropriate containers with secondary containment.
+Hazardous materials, including chemicals, fuels, and lubricating oils, shall not be stored within 100 feet of surface waters of the state and shall be stored in appropriate containers with secondary containment.
 Secondary containment must be at least 10 percent of the total volume of the primary containers, or 100 percent of the volume of the largest container, whichever is greater.
 Disposal of hazardous materials must occur at an authorized hazardous waste disposal facility.

-Dischargers shall implement effective cleaning and sanitation procedures for boots, tires, tools, and equipment prior to entering and exiting the project area to avoid introduction of invasive species and/or plant pathogens.
+To avoid introduction of invasive species and/or plant pathogens, dischargers shall implement effective cleaning and sanitation procedures for boots, tires, tools, and equipment after completing work at a site with known invasive species and/or pathogens, and prior to beginning work at a different worksite.

 Waste and Debris